Joshua Ribalkin, Registered Psychotherapist, MA

 Category: Uncategorized

-When I work with a client with Obsessive Compulsive disorder (OCD), one of the first things I do is try and provide a clear understanding of what OCD is and how it operates.
-I try and make it clear that OCD thrives and is usually made worse with reassurance strategies.
+When I’m working with a client with Obsessive Compulsive disorder (OCD), one of the first things I do is try and provide a clear understanding of what OCD is and how it operates.
+I try and make it clear that OCD thrives when a person uses reassurance strategies.
 For example, if a client comes to me with a concern that they might lose control and end up harming a loved one, (often known as harm OCD), such as with a child or spouse, but has no history of doing so, I might feel inclined to provide the client with reassurance that the likelihood of them doing so is very low.
+This approach however well intentioned might create more long term problem for the sufferer as we will discuss in more depth.

 How Acceptance and Commitment Therapy Can Help